"Politics in America is not a spectator sport. You have to get involved."

 replace @publicofficial with their official’s Twitter handle, #DearSenator or #DearHouseRep (respectively or) #DearCongress

-A period (.) in front of an @mention ensures that all of your followers see the tweet.
+A period (.) before an @mention ensures that all your followers see the tweet.

 Town Hall Meetings: Attend town hall meetings hosted by your elected officials.
 These events provide a platform for constituents to ask questions and voice their opinions.
 Prepare your talking points and be ready to engage in a public forum.